distribution/distribution/docs/content/spec/auth/oauth.md

 ---
 title: "Oauth2 Token Authentication"
-description: "Specifies the Docker Registry v2 authentication"
+description: "Specifies the Distribution Registry v2 authentication"
 keywords: registry, on-prem, images, tags, repository, distribution, oauth2, advanced
 ---

-# Docker Registry v2 authentication using OAuth2
+# Distribution Registry v2 authentication using OAuth2

 This document describes support for the OAuth2 protocol within the authorization server.
 [RFC6749](https://tools.ietf.org/html/rfc6749) should be used as a